underscoreio/essential-slick/src/pages/selecting.md

   Operand and result types should be interpreted as parameters to `Column[_]`.

 <div class="callout callout-danger">
-TODO: The examplesfor `isEmpty` and `isDefined` above aren't great.
+TODO: The examples for `isEmpty` and `isDefined` above aren't great.
 We should have a table with a nullable column in it so we can use that instead of `_.sender.?`.
 </div>

 ### Type Equivalence in Column Expressions